homeall/caddy-reverse-proxy-cloudflare/README.md

 <!-- CONTACT -->
 ## Contact

-:red_circle: Please feel free to open a ticket on GitHub if you run into issues.
+:red_circle: [Open an issue on GitHub](https://github.com/homeall/caddy-reverse-proxy-cloudflare/issues/new/choose) if you run into problems.
 ## Support this project
 If you find this image useful, you can [buy me a coffee](https://buymeacoffee.com/homeall) to help keep development going.